|

 work for justice continues though agencies like Catholic

-When it comes to a solid reputation, Catholic Charities
+When it comes to charities the Church has a solid reputation.

 is known to always give the biggest bang for the buck.

-I believe only 6% of any contribution goes to administration.
+Only 6% of any contribution goes for administrative cost.

 These clear actions and positions are balanced by the